Q. Andy Guo (’22)

 UH Experience

-I highly enjoyed crafting a law review article with the guidance from renowned IP law faculty members at UH Law Center.
+I highly enjoyed crafting a law review article with the guidance of renowned IP law faculty members at UH Law Center.
 Professors Paul M. Janicke and Andrew C. Michaels were very generous with their time and provided enlightening feedback to help me improve the article through numerous iterations.
 It was truly a privilege for me to benefit from their wisdom, insights and mentorship, and I obtained invaluable knowledge and skills during the process.

 Career Goals

-My advanced law school courses were focused on IP, with an emphasis on health law and corporate law topics.
-I hope to fully leverage this interdisciplinary foundational knowledge, so that, in five years or so, I can become a subject matter expert in certain areas of IP practice and possibly on the interface with health care and corporate matters.
+My advanced law school courses focused on IP, with an emphasis on health law and corporate law topics.
+I hope to fully leverage this interdisciplinary foundational knowledge, so that, in five years or so, I can become a subject matter expert in certain areas of IP practice and possibly focus on the interface with health care and corporate matters.

 Academic Achievement